 We all know the phrase, “time flies”.
 If you’ve lived enough you know this to be true whether or not you’re having fun.
 And in terms of the world wide web, time flies at warp speed, in the blink of an eye.
+Today’s websites and everything connected to the internet, is dynamic and should be treated as such.
 When it comes to your website I highly recommend updating at least every two weeks or once monthly if you’re stretched for time.
 But why you ask?
 Well, here’s the short-ish answer of Why You Need a Website Maintenance Plan.

 This should motivate you, just one word, HACKERS.
 The safety of your investment, information and your customers’ information should be the most important reason for keeping your website updated.
 Some customers treat their website like an absentee landlord or as if they’ve just printed static brochures and left it in a coffee shop for their customers to find it.
 The digital world is anything but static.
 Sort of like a brick and mortar store, you need to keep the lights on, check that the doors are secure, make sure the plumbing hasn’t backed up and the plants are watered and weeded.
 But unlike a brick and mortar business, there’s an almost infinite amount of moving parts to keep track of, hence the vigilance.
 Security updates will help prevent hackers and/or their bots, malware from hijacking your valuable real estate.
 The longer you go without updating your website the more chances are you will be hacked.
 Just like in life, if you don’t use it you lose it.
 Your old software has already been hacked, on another abandoned website, and hackers know and can find your websites weak points to digitally slide in to steal your data or plant malicious codes on your website.
 The WordPress community is the virtual version of neighborhood watch working in conjunction with your security company.
 Of course, you have a secure username and password but that’s another article.